 The complete source code and data for this visualization can be found at GitHub.

-This entry is part of Jack Rusher’s journal, originally published June 8th, 2013, in New York.
+This entry is part of Jack Rusher’s archive, originally published June 8th, 2013, in New York.